6 Ways To Network In The Fashion Industry Like A Pro

 There are a few major fashion conferences that take place throughout the year that are high octane events.
 These events can be very expensive to attend if you are not being sponsored by a company.
 However, there is one loophole!
 If you offer to volunteer at the event – setting up tables and chairs, working the registration table, etc. – you will get the opportunity to attend the event for free and still meet lots of interesting new people.
 And the networking opportunities come much more naturally when you have a task at hand.
 If you work the registration desk you get to have a hundred mini-conversations with attendees.
 Make a note of any of the anyone you meet that might merit a longer conversation later.
 You might also have an opportunity to chat with the event organizers or possibly any of the speakers depending on your task.

 Joining a professional organization is a great idea to build your network.
-The best reason is they come with built in networks!
+The best reason is they come with built-in networks!
 Think alumni groups as well as professional fashion industry organizations such as Fashion Group International.
-Most professional groups host several events throughout the year that give you the opportunity to meet new people in your industry.
+Most professional groups host several events throughout the year that gives you the opportunity to meet new people in your industry.

 5) Social Share